mkudija/blog/content/articles/2018-07-21-excel-diff.md

 ---

 - *All names in this dataset are fake.
 Any resemblance to real persons, living or dead, is purely coincidental.*
-- *You can view the original [code and files](https://github.com/mkudija/General-Examples/tree/master/Web/HTML_Table_Filter) or a [live example](http://matthewkudija.com/General-Examples/Web/HTML_Table_Filter/index.html) of the final product.*
+- *You can view the original [code and files](https://github.com/mkudija/blog/tree/master/content/downloads/code/excel-diff).*

 *Library versions:*
 ```